 - Cedar: VERY reluctantly, “Okay, I’ll go outside by myself.”

 INSANE.
 And worse it’s my fault.
 In any case I managed to send Cedar off outside.
-He didn’t get kidnapped, I didn’t worry at all and he got some scooter riding in.
+He didn’t get kidnapped, I didn’t worry and he got some scooter riding in.

 I’m worried we’re raising a bunch of kids who won’t grow up to take risks.
 Kids who think it’s okay to be inside all day long.
 Kids who are losing out on a lot of fun.
 It’s really sad.
-My goal this summer is to read the book Free-Range Kids and to send Cedar out more often all on his own.
+My goal this summer is to follow what I read in the book Free-Range Kids and send Cedar out more often all on his own.

 Read another opinion on free-range kids.